Haiku in English: Juxtaposition and Disjunction

 Cutting a haiku creates a juxtaposition between images, ideas, and moments, or rather the poetic technique of juxtaposition creates the cut.
 Haiku written in the traditional Japanese haiku construction contain two parts juxtaposed with each other.
 The two juxtaposed components are fundamentally different and independent of each other, and each part represents a different topic, idea, or subject.
 The cut of the juxtaposed components create a tension or “spark” in haiku.

-English-language haiku approaches the nature of juxtaposition differently than traditional Japanese haiku.
+English-language haiku approaches the nature of juxtaposition differently from traditional Japanese haiku.
 In his essay The Disjunctive Dragonfly, haiku theorist Richard Gilbert applies the concept of disjunction, a literary effect common in poetry, to English-language haiku.
 Gilbert notes while disjunction is a general feature of poetry, it functions more intensely in haiku than in other forms of poetry due to haiku's brevity and fragmentary form.
 In ELH, it is the force of disjunction, rather than merely the technique of juxtaposition, that is the "source of creative tension" in haiku.
 The concept of disjunction offers a broader and more dynamic framework than the traditional concept of juxtaposition in ELH poetics.

 Gilbert defines disjunction as the "root-semantico-linguistic principle impelling juxtaposition, superposition, possessing multiple types, each related to specific poetic and formal functions and techniques which irrupt habitual consciousness and concept; may supervene more traditional functional stylism, such as fragment/phrase, juxtapositional dualism, kireji....[and] has at least three dimensions of velocity: centrifugal force (the reader is thrown out of the poem and image, even out of language); gravitational force (the reader is drawn into interior contemplation); and, misreading as meaning (a falling out of, and recovery of, meaning)."

 Gilbert argues that juxtaposition alone "does not intrinsically provide poetic power," suggesting instead that the reader’s experience of disruption — namely, disjunction—is what truly animates a haiku.
 He writes, “The force of disjunction acting on the reader’s consciousness is the primary motif,” noting that in the absence of disjunction, "the sense of poetry is lost."

 Discussing how disjunction operates in ELH, haiku scholar William H. Ramsey writes, “More frequently than other literary forms, haiku assaults or subverts a reader’s customary grammatical expectations when, through semantic distortion, the text shifts into a peculiar direction.
 In that split-second disjunctive 'gap, where one loses comprehension of what has just been read, a new reading must be performed arising with altered consciousness."

 Disjunction can be generated via the traditional poetic technique of juxtaposition, but other techniques such as semantic paradox, imagistic or metaphoric fusion, misplaced anthropomorphism can be used.